NESS-Network/PyUHEPRNG/readme.md

 ```
 Where *[directory]* is dir, where you want to store your files with random-generated data.
 *[directory]* is optional, if no params, then current directory is used.
-*Tmpfs* or other memory storage is recomended.
+*Tmpfs* or other memory storage is recommended.

 #### Four files will be generated:
 1. seed.txt - seed of 256 random characters